galgantar/standard-deviants/index.markdown

 Every cookbook preface ends with a simple promise: follow these recipes, and you’ll create something unforgettable 😏.<br>
 This one keeps that promise - although what you create might be unforgettable for… different reasons.
 Welcome to **Toxic Stew**, a data-powered guide to the secret ingredients behind _virality_ on Reddit.
-Before diving into the dishes, let’s prepare our ingredients.
+Before diving into the dishes, let’s prepare our ingredients. <br>
+Disclaimer: Watch out for 💡 symbols, these are the crucial pieces of information in the cookbook.

 # Ingredients / Dataset